dee-kap/dee-kap/README.md

 * I am a Fullstack software developer from Sydney Australia.

-- 🔭 I am Fullstack software developer from Sydney, Australia.
-For most of my career, I have focused on Web development and APIs
+- 🔭 For most of my career, I have focused on Web development and APIs
 - 🌱 I have written code in many programming languages.
 These days I enjoy writing **TypeScript**, **Python** and **Ruby**
 - 📚 I love reading and have a personal collection of around 800 books.
 These are my prized possessions.
 - 💬 I'm always open to a chat about technology, programming and books.